bela127/wedance/README.md

 - [Nuxt.js](https://nuxtjs.org) – Vuejs framework, which is used as Static Site Generator.
 - [Tailwind CSS](https://tailwindcss.com/) – utility-first CSS framework.
-- [Nuxt Composition Api](https://composition-api.nuxtjs.org/) – provides a way to use the Vue 3 Composition API in with Nuxt-specific features.
+- [Nuxt Composition Api](https://composition-api.nuxtjs.org/) – provides a way to use the Vue 3 Composition API with Nuxt-specific features.
 - [Firebase](https://firebase.google.com/) – used as Serverless framework with Firestore realtime database, authentication and cloud functions.
 - [Mailgun](https://www.mailgun.com/) – used as an email delivery and tracking service.
 - [Sentry](https://sentry.io/) – monitoring platform to log exceptions and errors.